The list started on Jan. 27, 2010, with the name of Shoumin Chai, who had been caught accessing other patrons’ ATM accounts at the Parx Casino.

 “As with the Voluntary Self-Exclusion List, many individuals on the involuntary list are recognized by personnel, or [their] name may come up when cross-checked when the individual attempts to cash out,” Harbach said.
 “Certainly, the [involuntary] list is much smaller than the voluntary list, so that alone could make it easier to identify a person.”

-Pennsylvania’s gaming industry has moved onto the internet over the past year in the form of both sports betting and casino games.
+Pennsylvania’s gaming industry has moved onto the internet over the past year in the form of both sports betting and online casino games.
 Those haven’t led to any new forms of additions to the list — yet.
 It could be harder to cheat a computer than humans running a game, after all, and the new technology does eliminate that too-frequent occurrence of a parent indulging in gambling while leaving his child in a car in the casino’s garage.

 But it’s a little early to say what else could go wrong.